 As you can see, these operations mean agents and landlords will need to withdraw money.
-Agents will have to collect one-time payments from tenants and landlords, while landlords will need to collect regular rental payments from tenants.
-Zillow already allows regular rental payments, but neither Zillow nor Zumper lets agents get money for agent services right on the platform.
-You could be the first to implement this type of payment on your platform.
+Agents will have to collect one-time payments from tenants and landlords, while landlords will need to collect regular rent payments from tenants.

 Retaining real estate agents and landlords

 Agents might get lost in information about renters.
-This is why you can offer a CRM (customer relationship management) system to help agents organize their data on potential and current customers.
+This is why you can build a CRM (customer relationship management) system to help your company's agents organize their data on potential and current customers.
 If you allow agents to import and export CSV files, they’ll be able to quickly add their clients to the CRM on your platform from Google Sheets or Excel.
-Additionally, a CRM system can help agents automate such tasks as entering details about customers and sending bills, notices, receipts, etc. to tenants.
-In the CRM system, businesses can also get notifications on rental payments and overdue bills.
+Additionally, a CRM system can help agents automate such tasks as entering details about customers and sending bills, notices, and receipts to tenants.
+In your CRM system, businesses can also get notifications on rental payments and overdue bills.

-Help businesses achieve better results on your rental search platform.
+Help businesses achieve better results on your rental search website.
 Zillow and Zumper supply the following promotional tools:

 posting rental listings on partner sites